Register Multiple Users From a Single Form

-In this tutorial, we’re going to take this streamlining a step further with the power of GF Nested Forms to build a form that can register multiple users with a single form.
+In this tutorial, we’re going to take this streamlining a step further with the power of GF Nested Forms to build a user registration form that can register multiple users with a single form – without using shortcodes.

 Let’s get started.